Find Grad Schools

 88 Yearly Graduations

 Naval Postgraduate School is the 9th most popular school in the nation for students seeking a master's degree in homeland security.
 Roughly 2,800 attend the school each year.
 During the most recent year for which we have data, 88 people received their master's degree in homeland security from Naval Postgraduate School.
-About 20% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
-Data shows that Naval Postgraduate School graduates that hold this degree go on to make a median salary of $75,773.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 26% were women.

 #10